Build-Operate-Transfer: an alternative to the dedicated development team model

 Build-Operate-Transfer refers to both the operational model and the process itself.
 Although it’s been used primarily to describe partnerships between public agencies and private companies, it’s now widely used in the IT industry as well.

 What’s important to note is that the transfer phase happens when all elements of the organisational set up are in place, and the team is fully operational.
-The fact that you get a finished and working structure that you can easily and conveniently include in your company is perhaps the biggest benefit of the model – more on that later in this article.
+The fact that you get a finished and working structure that you can easily and conveniently include in your company is perhaps the biggest benefit of the model.

 Before the transfer phase, there are two crucial stages of making the BOT model work for you.
 They are the Build phase and the Operate phase.